 You can choose from group based lessons or take some private tuition – the choice is yours.

-Adult competent climbers may also climb in our dedicated adults only session on a Thursday evening.
-This session is ideal for climbers without regular partners as most turn up as individuals.
+On a Thursday evening, we offer a Competent Adults only climbing session which is ideal for those climbers without a regular climbing partner as most turn up as individuals.

-Competent teenagers who have left school (i.e. 16+) can climb alongside competent adults in the Thursday evening session – parents need to be aware that this session is an adult environment.
+Competent teenagers who have left school (i.e. 16+) can register and take a competency assessment and can also climb alongside competent adults in the Thursday evening session – parents need to be aware that this session is an adult environment.

 Can I use the fun climbing facilities?

-The fun climbing and conventional climbing are run as completely separate activities, so the fun climbing is not available to conventional climbers.
+The fun climbing and conventional climbing are run as separate activities, so the fun climbing facilities are not available to conventional climbers unless a specific fun climbing session is booked.

 Qualified instructors wishing to use ready2climb climbing facilities as part of their instructing and coaching are welcome to do so at a reduced cost.
 We need proof of your qualifications (including first aid), insurance and if working with other people’s children, a copy of DBS certificate(s) before you arrive.
 If you are using your own equipment, we also need to see evidence of appropriate inspections conducted by a HSE recognised ‘competent person.’
 We will then provide you with details about ready2climb that you can share with your delegates.